CMSgov/dpc-static-site/src/_pages/api-documentation/export-data/patient-everything.md

 This is a synchronous download. `/Patient/{id}/$everything` doesn't create a job that needs to be monitored or data files to download.
 The response body will contain the bundle.
 This is how it differs from a Group $export operation.

-If you only have the patient"s Medicare Beneficiary Identifier (MBI) you can retrieve the DPC internal ID by first making a GET request for that <a href=”{{ "/api-documentation/attribution/upload-patients" | relative_url }}#list-a-specific-patient”>specific patient</a> as the UUID is returned in that response.
+**Note:** A Patient record must already exist in the DPC database to complete your request.
+However, the patient does not need to belong to a group [link to Create a patient Group Resource under Attestation].

-A Patient record must already exist in the DPC database to successfully complete your `/Patient/{id}/$everything` request; however, the patient doesn't need to belong to a group.
+## Find a patient’s DPC ID

-This request requires an X-Provenance header for attestation.
-See the <a href=”{{ "/api-documentation/attribution/attestation" | relative_url }}#example-attestation-for-x-provenance-header”>example attestation for X-Provenance header</a>.
+If you only have the patient’s Medicare Beneficiary Identifier (MBI) you can retrieve the DPC internal ID by first making a GET request for that specific patient [link to section on "Upload patients" page].
+The UUID is returned in that response.

 Learn more about the HL7 FHIR Specification for: